 Among this unlucky bunch, there are several main causes of death.
 The most common is a blow to the head, where the surfer knocks themselves unconscious after either hitting the bottom or their board, and subsequently drowns.

-Drowning caused by multiple wave hold downs, rip-currents or a caught leash holding the surfer underwater also make up a significant proportion of the total death toll, while Sharks attacks and other deadly wildlife encounters constitute a small but very well publicised percentage.
+Drowning caused by multiple wave hold downs, rip-currents or a caught leash holding the surfer underwater also make up a significant proportion of the total death toll, while shark attacks and other deadly wildlife encounters constitute a small but very well publicised percentage.
 The remaining fatalities are usually caused by pre-existing conditions including brain aneurysms or heart attacks.

 As great surfing historian Matt Warshaw diligently points out in an article on the subject, other causes of death have proved much more prolific among surfers than surfing itself.
-Drugs, alcohol abuse and car accidents have taken the lives of vastly more well-known surfers than even the most deadly surf spots, suggesting the pursuit of surfing’s rush of sensations on land can prove more life-threatening than the waves themselves.
+Drugs, alcohol abuse and car accidents have taken the lives of vastly more well-known surfers than even the most deadly surf spots, suggesting the pursuit of surfing’s rush of sensations on land often prove far more life-threatening than the waves themselves.

 Cover frame: Tim Pruvost // WSL